-The heated seats, climate seats and steering wheel can be controlled from the touch-screen Home menu.
+The heated steering wheel, seats and climate seats can be controlled from the Home menu.
 Other elements of climate control can be adjusted using the Climate menu, accessed by selecting Climate on the Home menu.

 The Climate main menu is displayed, from which the climate settings can be adjusted.